apache/inlong-website/docs/quick_start/offline_data_sync/quartz_example.md

 ---
-title: Pulsar to MySQL Example
+title: Use Quartz built-in scheduling engine
 sidebar_position: 1
 ---

-In the following content, we will introduce how to use Apache InLong to create offline data synchronization from Pulsar to MySQL through a complete example.
+In the following content, we will introduce how to use built-in schedule engine in Apache InLong to create offline data synchronization from Pulsar to MySQL through a complete example.

 ## Deployment
 ### Install InLong